farnez9/quiz/README.md

 ## Overview

-Multiple subjects quiz app made with next.js and a mini-server in Go for question validation.
+Multiple subjects quiz app made with next.js and a simple backend in Go for question validation.

-Questions are saves in json files in the `quiz/go-API/quizzes/` folder, so feel free to modify them as you like
+Questions are saved in JSON files in the `quiz/go-API/quizzes/` folder, so feel free to modify them as you like

 ## Run the project